Bettelion-Food-Truck/Build-A-Bettel/README.md

 ```
 ### Step 3: create visual assets

-All item .png files must have the same dimensions.
+All item .png files must have the same dimensions as the canvas; this is currently set to 1000px x 1000px.
 To ensure that the items line up correctly when layered, I recommend drawing items on different layers of the same file in a digital art program like Gimp or Procreate, then saving each layer seperately as a .png.

 Each part can come in multiple colors (ex: ears can be white, orange or green).
 For every part `part` and item `item`, the folder `imagemakerAssets/part` must contain a file named `item.png`.
 This file will represent the part in the part select menu.
 If the part has no color options, this file will also be used as an image for the character creator.